mitre/linkage-agent-tools/README.md

 ## Running Tests

-DCC Tools contains a unit test suite.
+Linkage Agent Tools contains a unit test suite.
 Tests can be run with the following command:

 `python -m pytest`